 1000 x weight of sample x aliquot distilled 1

 The distillate was then titrated with 0.1M hydrochloric acid until the colour changed to pink, at which point the titration was completed.
-The titre value was noted and used to ascertain the nitrogen content.
+The titre value obtained was noted and used to determine the nitrogen content.
 The nitrogen factor (6.25) was then multiplied by the value obtained to determine the value of the protein, as shown below:

 Crude Protein (%) = %Nitrogen × 6.25